Skip to content

-When winter arrives and the sky goes grey I like to close the blinds of my apartment, turn the heater up to eleven and cuddle up in my bed.
+When winter arrives and the sky goes grey I like to close the blinds of my flat, turn the heater up to eleven and cuddle up in my bed.
 Usually this custom of mine goes together with the computer placed on my bed and a thick blanket of music that fills up the air around me.
 When this morning I glanced outside and there was no apparent source of sunlight to be seen, the never-ending stretch of clouds had me a little bit excited as I figured this would be the perfect moment to experience the new Tim Hecker release, on the Chicago based Kranky imprint.

 Ravedeath, 1972 is the result of a live improvisation session in a church in Reykjavik and the studio process that followed afterward.
 Recorded with the support of none other than Ben Frost, I anticipated a throwback to the guitar themed noise that was so prominent with Hecker in his early EP, My Love is Rotten to the Core (Substractif, 2002).
 The two installments of “Hatred of Music”, “Analog Paralysis” and “Studio Suicide” also had me brace for a grim listening experience much like Frost’s By the Throat (Bedroom Community, 2009).
 But when the heavily edited organs start to buzz through my room, it seldom had me grind my teeth.